HungryHowies/wordpress/sso_plugin_config.md

 # SSO Plugin and Cache

- The following documentaion show what plugin to use and  how to configure Cache.
+ The following documentaion will show what plugin/s to use and how to configure Cache.

 Install Plugin
 * miniOrange SSO using SAML 2.0